deathlesspoem04/Data-Structures-in-C/Graph_01/README.md

 }
 ```

+Keeping the Algorithm same we implement it with and without traversal

 #### Algorithm - BFS (Breadth First Traversal)

 The purpose of the algorithm is to mark each vertex as visited while avoiding cycles.